Simspace/ld-wrapper-macos/README.md

 ## Installation

-1. Copy `ld64.ld-wrapper-macos.sh` to a location in the `PATH`.
+1. Copy `ld64.ld-wrapper-macos.sh` to a location in the `PATH` (for example `mkdir -p ~/.local/bin` then add `export PATH=~/.local/bin:$PATH` to your `~/.bash_profile` or `~/.bashrc`)
-1. Make the script executable: `chmod +x <path_to_script>/ld64.ld-wrapper-macos.sh`
+1. Make the script executable: `chmod 755 ~/.local/bin/ld64.ld-wrapper-macos.sh`

+**Note**: Ff you are using a `clang` version prior to 10.0, in step 1, you will need to rename the script to `ld.ld-wrapper-macos.sh`.

+If you're having trouble getting a Haskell project using this wrapper to build, and the error includes something about a "linker", please the [Troubleshooting](#troubleshooting) section below.

+## Usage in a Haskell project

-1. In Haskell project files, tell GHC to use the wrapper script as the linker.
+In Haskell project files, tell GHC to use the wrapper script as the linker.
 An example snippet is shown below for `hpack`'s `package.yaml` format.

 ```yaml
 when: